FEIfei-coder/circle-loss-for-reid/README.md

 | 68.4%  |       | 80    | 0.3  | 0.0003 | 0.4  | 60   | 32    |
 | 71.9%  | 51.7% | 128   | 0.3  | 0.0003 | 0.5  | 30   | 32    |

+# circle loss
+the dist of the circle loss achieved by cos dist in paper, we add euclidean dist in the loss.py

 # Reference
 The codes are expanded on